aolivier23/skyline/README.md

 ##Sky

 Currently, I have a skybox.
 I was afraid that mapping a texture onto a dome would be too difficult for geometry authors (i.e. me).
 The ground is also handled with branching right now.
+Sounds like sky boxes are preferred over sky domes in rasterization rendering mainly because a dome is a much more complex geometry.
+That's not the case for me...

 - Replace skybox with a sky dome.
 Looks like I can get a not-so-horrible mapping of a rectangular texture onto a sphere like this: `https://en.wikipedia.org/wiki/UV_mapping`